 Who can be sued and who can file a lawsuit?

 Individuals or business entities such as corporations, limited liability companies, or partnerships are parties that may sue and be sued in small claims court.
 The party filing the lawsuit is the plaintiff.
 The party being sued is the defendant.
 If you are filing a lawsuit it is very important that you list each party accurately.
 If there is more than one plaintiff or more than one defendant, list each one separately.
 For more information about parties in a lawsuit, please read Filing a Lawsuit in Small Claims Court.

-Before you file your case, you can schedule a mediation session.
+Before you file your case, you can request mediation through the "Pre-File" mediation program.
 Mediation is a voluntary process where you meet with the other party or parties involved in the dispute and a neutral third party, a mediator, to reach a settlement outside of court.
 Mediation is a free service.
 The mediator helps the parties resolve their differences through negotiation.
 A mediator is not a judge and does not decide if either party is “right” or “wrong.”
 The mediator will not force any party to accept a settlement that is not acceptable to everyone.
 The mediator’s role and the goal of mediation are to help all parties achieve an agreement.
-The mediator will help the parties prepare written terms of the agreement.
+The mediator can help the parties prepare written terms of the agreement, if there is one.

 Here are some of the advantages of mediation:

-- Mediation is generally much quicker than going to small claims court.
-Most mediations are scheduled within 10-14 days
+- Mediation is generally quicker than going to small claims court.

-- Parties can include in a mediated agreement things a court might not have the authority to order, like the return of property, for example.
+- Parties can include in a mediated agreement things the small claims court might not have the authority to order, like the return of property, for example.

 - Even if your case goes to trial later, you will be better prepared to present your case.